 Before 1892, immigration operations were under the jurisdiction of the Department of Agriculture.
 The Central Registry files include correspondence between the Immigration Branch and various sending organizations.
-Use Archives Search with search criteria such as Record Group 17 (Agriculture) and the name of the sending organization or the receiving home.
+Files that include lists of names have been indexed in our Home Children Records database.

 Immigration Branch: Central Registry Files (RG76 B1a) (R1206-126-2-E) (MIKAN 134829)

 These files contain correspondence from and to various sending organizations.
 They often include annual reports, information booklets and some lists of names of children.
 The files cover the years from 1892 to approximately 1946.
-Use Archives Search with search criteria such as Record Group 76 (Immigration) and the name of the sending organization or the receiving home.
+Consult our Guide to Sending Organizations and Receiving Homes (coming soon) for relevant references and information about how to access those records.

 Juvenile Inspection Reports (RG76 C4c) (R1206-158-4-E) (MIKAN 161388)

-Immigration officials created inspection report cards as they carried out regular inspections of children brought to Canada by various organizations, in the 1920s, although there are a few records dated as early as 1914 and some as late as the 1930s.
-There is usually one page per child, with the following details: name, age or date of birth, year of arrival, name of ship, sending organization and names and addresses of farmers with whom they were placed.
+Immigration officials created inspection report cards as they carried out regular inspections of children brought to Canada by various organizations.
+These records date from 1920 to 1932; however, there are a few from 1911 to 1917 and after 1932.
+There is usually one page per child, showing name, age or date of birth, year of arrival, ship, sending organization, the names and addresses of employers and final comments, e.g. "completed, gone west".